BioCarbon Technology Asia

 2) Renewable Energy – The syngas produced is captured and combusted to generate green energy for plantation operations.
 Through an integrated steam generator, it also provides green electricity to meet local demand.

-3) Industrial Inputs – By powering torrefaction, the system helps produce black pellets, an essential clean fuel for the steel industry’s transition away from coal.
+3) Industrial Inputs – By powering a separate torrefaction system, pyrolysis supports the production of black pellets, an essential clean fuel for the transition away from coal.

 With Onnu’s technology, Biocarbon Technologies has shifted from a linear model of waste disposal to a fully circular system where every output has value.
 Agricultural residues that were destined to decompose over many years, releasing carbon, now drive soil regeneration, energy independence, and carbon removal.